asemio/SZXX/README.md

 ### Streaming is hard

 ⚠️ **XLSX Hazard #4** ⚠️ Unfortunately, the vast majority of applications that generate XLSX files will not inline the contents of String cells directly into the spreadsheet.
-Instead, String cells will contain a reference to an offset in the Shared Strings Table.
-This saves space, but 99.9% of the time the Shared Strings Table (SST) is located **after** the sheet!
-SZXX is a non-seeking parser: it can't skip ahead to parse the SST and then rewind to parse the spreadsheet!
+Instead, String cells will contain a reference to an offset in the Shared Strings Table (SST).
+This saves space, but 99.9% of the time the SST is located **after** the sheet!
+SZXX is a non-seeking parser: it can't skip ahead to parse the SST and then rewind to parse the spreadsheet.

 Therefore, the user must either:
 - ignore String cells